-If you are about to create your resume, you may have searched through the thousands of templates that are available and realized that there are two distinct types of resume formats.
+If you are about to create your resume, you may have searched through the thousands of templates available and realized that there are two distinct types of resume formats.
 They are the chronological resume (which is most widely used) and the functional resume.

 Functional resumes summarize your successes at the top in a bulleted list and then follow it with a brief work history.

 If you have large gaps between positions or there are points you’d like to omit, like titles or length of time spent at each company, you may think that the functional resume will help cover up this information and, instead, bring attention to your skills and knowledge base.
 This strategy tends to be a poor idea, however.

-It Doesn’t Hide as Much as You’d Think
+It Doesn’t Hide as Much as You’d Think.

-Also, functional resumes can be detrimental due to the fact that they are confusing to recruiters.
+Also, functional resumes can be detrimental since they are confusing to recruiters.
 The average recruiter spends 15 seconds scanning a resume; therefore, you don’t want your 15 seconds being spent with a recruiter getting frustrated over trying to make sense of your resume.

 Use a Combination Format

 This way, the hiring committee won’t reach their own conclusions about them.
-Include categories that are specific to your functional skills, while explaining employment gaps.
-State things like “left company to raise my children” or “left to return to university”.
+Include categories that are specific to your functional skills while explaining employment gaps.
+State things like “left company to raise my children” or “left to return to university.”

 They will notice what is missing and not bother to offer you an interview.
-Instead, it is a much better strategy to not be ashamed of any points in your history; show your future employer that you embrace all of your past achievements and have nothing to hide.
-This honesty will pay off in job interviews.
+Instead, it is a better strategy not to be ashamed of any part of your history; show your future employer you embrace all of your past achievements and have nothing to hide.
+Honesty will pay off in job interviews.